 I have always loved words.
 I never imagined that writing might become part of my creative practice though, so it's something of a surprise now to have assembled such a collection of essays.
 A pivotal moment was the generous offer of a Hartley Residency at Southampton University in 2019.
 I so enjoyed the reading, the thinking and the writing, but also the sense of contributing to a wider conversation.
-Too few performers share their perspectives, I feel, so I now encourage many that I encounter — and especially women and other less-heard voices — to write their selfs.
+Too few performers share their perspectives, I feel, so I now encourage many that I encounter — and especially women and other less-heard voices — to write.
 I write for myself.
 I am not writing within or for academia, so I have been free to develop my own style and follow my own strange avenues of thought.
-No essay ever really concludes an avenue of thought, but the process always reveals surprises.
-I put everything I write here, and most things also on Substack.
-Big thanks to the various friends that regularly read first drafts and offer so much wise feedback and steady encouragement.
+No essay ever really tidily concludes an idea, and the process often reveals surprises.
+I put everything significant that I write here, and also publish on Substack.
+Big thanks to the various friends that regularly read first drafts and offer so much wise feedback and encouragement.

 Please do get in touch if you would like to use or cite any of my work: a lot of the writing is quite personal.